mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 You should not change the history when you're working in a public branch or a branch that might be used by other developers.

-When you contribute to large open source repositories like [GitLab](https://gitlab.com/gitlab-org/gitlab)), you can squash your commits into a single one.
+When you contribute to large open source repositories, like [GitLab](https://gitlab.com/gitlab-org/gitlab), you can squash your commits into a single one.

 A feature branch of a merge request is a public branch and might be used by